spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/security/security-assurance/security-risk/third-party-risk-management.html.md

 Third party integrations with GitLab's current [tech stack](https://gitlab.com/gitlab-com/www-gitlab-com/-/blob/master/data/tech_stack.yml) are also subject to a TPRM assessment process for instances where an integration that is provided by a vendor has not gone through the [standard TPRM Procedure](#procedure).
 The Team Member Enablement team will not enable third party integrations prior to an assessment being completed as mentioned on the [App Integrations](/handbook/business-technology/team-member-enablement/app-integrations/) handbook page.
 Details on the level of review performed for this type of request are available in the [Reviewing App Integration Requests runbook](https://gitlab.com/gitlab-com/gl-security/security-assurance/security-risk-team/third-party-vendor-security-management/-/blob/master/Runbooks/reviewing-app-integration-requests.md).

+#### Independent Contractors
+Independent Contractors requiring access to Orange or Red data in the provision of services must be vetted by Security prior to being granted system access.
+The below items are required prior to granting Security approval:
+- Evidence of completed background check
+    - This helps ensure that personnel with criminal backgrounds that may pose a threat to GitLab assets, customer relationships, and sensitive information are identified.
+More information on the background screening process can be found [here](https://about.gitlab.com/handbook/people-policies/#background-screenings).
+- GitLab Laptop Request Issue OR Assignment of VDI Environment Access
+    - Controls related to the security of hardware utilized by personnel are an important piece in ensuring the security and privacy of GitLab data.
+In order for GitLab to maintain oversight over this critical function, contractors are required to be issued a GitLab laptop or access to a VDI (Virtual Desktop Interface) environment to be used for **all** work performed on GitLab's behalf.

+_Please note the above guidance applies to Independent Contractors that are not sourced through an approved contracting agency.
+Contracting agencies are assessed via the full vendor security review process detailed earlier in this page._

 #### Independent Assessments

 Want to vet a third party before contract renewals hit Coupa?
 Would you like to obtain approval for software/services we may purchase at a later date?
 [Click here to open a new Third Party Risk Assessment](https://gitlab.com/gitlab-com/gl-security/security-assurance/security-risk-team/third-party-vendor-security-management/-/issues/new#).